Musicians pour a lot of hard work and money into making an album. But just how much money does it take to make a Grammy-winning album?

 It’s not just the recording time that you have to pay for, but it’s also the producer fees, artist features, album demos and promotion of the album that could cost an artist a pretty penny.
 For example, album demos can range from hundreds of dollars to thousands.
 In addition, a full-length album can take anywhere from 90 to 150 hours to record, and even more time for complex albums.
 For a session in an upscale studio, you’re looking at a minimum of $10,000.
 But for some artists, money is no obstacle when it comes to their art and they’ve shelled out big bucks to make these creations for your entertainment.

-Steely Dan - 'Gaucho'
+Steely Dan: 'Gaucho'

 The production of Steely Dan’s seventh studio album was a difficult one.
 Prior to heading into the studio, the band suffered from some personal setbacks.
 The girlfriend of co-founder Walter Becker died from a drug overdose at his home.
 Shortly after, Becker was hit by a car in New York.
 Eventually, the band made it to the studio to record “Gaucho,” where they worked hard to perfect their music.
-For example, the band did forty or more takes of the same song, which most likely racked up recording expenses.
+For example, the band did 40 or more takes of the same song, which most likely racked up recording expenses.

 Also, 42 other musicians were called upon to help complete the album’s production, and the band was sued for $1 million by jazz pianist Keith Jarrett for copyright infringement for one of the album’s songs, according to Mental Floss.
-In addition, engineer Roger Nichols used $150,000 to create a drum machine for the rock duo — that’s equal to almost $480,000 today, easily qualifying it as one of the most expensive albums to make.
+In addition, engineer Roger Nichols used $150,000 to create a drum machine for the rock duo — that’s equal to over $490,000 today, easily qualifying it as one of the most expensive albums to make.

 Grammy for 'Gaucho': Best Engineered Album, Non-Classical